It is time to register!

 PLATINUM SPONSOR: Omnicom

-Early supporters include: Baywater Properties/The Genovese Family, Becker Salon, Greenwich Hospital, Hat Attack/Buji Baja, Equinox, The Mifflin Family, PepsiCo, Rand Insurance, Richards, and Z Hospitality Group…and many more to come!
+Additional Sponsors Currently Include: Baywater Properties/The Genovese Family, Becker Salon, The Brecker/Yenor Family, Greenwich Hospital, Hat Attack/Buji Baja, JP Morgan, The Mifflin Family, NBCUniversal’s Stamford Media Group, NEMG, PepsiCo, Rand Insurance, Richards, Winged Keel and Z Hospitality Group

 COST: $20 per adult, $10 per student, kids under 7 (and dogs in pink!) are free